nsfcac/repacss-user-guide/docs/account/index.md

 ## Support and Issue Resolution

-For assistance with account access, credential issues, or related technical matters, contact the REPACSS Support Team via email at [repacss-support@ttu.edu](mailto:repacss-support@ttu.edu).
+For assistance with account access, credential issues, or related technical matters, contact the REPACSS Support Team via email at [repacss.support@ttu.edu](mailto:repacss.support@ttu.edu).
 Include your eRaider ID and a detailed description of the issue to expedite resolution.

 ---